alexpacheco/lurc/slurm.md

 | | Indicates job type, PBS_BATCH or PBS_INTERACTIVE | PBS_ENVIRONMENT |
 | | value of the SHELL variable in the environment in which qsub was executed | PBS_O_SHELL |
 | | Home directory of the user running qsub | PBS_O_HOME |

 --- .class #id

-## Basic Job Manager Commands

-* Submission
-* Monitoring
-* Manipulating
-* Reporting

---- .class

-## Job Types

-* Interactive Jobs
-  - Set up an interactive environment on compute nodes for users
-  - Will log you into a compute node and wait for your prompt
-  - Purpose: testing and debugging code. __Do not run jobs on head node!!!__
-      * All compute node have a naming convention __sol-[a,b,c]###__
-      * head node is __sol__
-* Batch Jobs
-   - Executed using a batch script without user intervention
-       - Advantage: system takes care of running the job
-       - Disadvantage: cannot change sequence of commands after submission
-   - Useful for Production runs
-   - Workflow: write a script -> submit script -> take mini vacation ->
-   analyze results

---- .class #id